-The most successful coach in UConn football history is returning to try and right the ship one more time.
-Edsall, 58, was introduced as the program's head coach Friday morning in front of several hundred fans along with past and current players.
+The most successful coach in UConn football history is returning to the Huskies to try and right the ship one more time.
+Edsall, 58, was introduced as the program's head coach Friday morning.
+Edsall agreed to a five-year contract.

 Edsall is the all-time leader in wins at UConn after going 74-70 with five bowl appearances in 12 seasons before departing for the University of Maryland following the 2011 Fiesta Bowl.

 After going 3-9 and finishing last in the American Athletic Conference, UConn athletics director David Benedict decided to fire head coach Bob Diaco on Monday.
-By Wednesday, the Huskies found their new coach by dipping into their successful past.
+By Wednesday, the Huskies found their new coach by dipping into their successful past with Edsall.